deity-io/falcon-platform-docs/docs/platform/integration/algolia.md

 To keep indexes up to date with product data we use webhooks.

-Falcon server has 2 events we listen for `falcon-server.entity-updated` and `falcon-server.entity-deleted`.
+Falcon server has 2 events we subscribe to `falcon-server.entity-updated` and `falcon-server.entity-deleted`.

 `falcon-server.entity-updated` also runs when new entries (products) are added.